OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 After a while both users decide to leave the session.
 Apart from calling `session.disconnect()` (triggered in `leaveSession()` _onclick_ method) to destroy the connection on openvidu-server, we need another POST operation to let the backend know that certain user has left the session so it can update the collections with the active sessions and tokens.

-In `session.html` template the "Leave session" button actually performs a POST operation to path `/leave-session` with a hidden form.
+In `session.ejs` template the "Leave session" button actually performs a POST operation to path `/leave-session` with a hidden form.
 Notice that when the user clicks the submit button, a POST operation will be triggered but also the `leaveSession()` method.
 First updates our backend.
 Second updates our openvidu-server.

 ```html
 <form action="/leave-session" method="post">